 - Administrative Detention

 - Check-In/Check-Out with Identified Staff Member

 - Classroom Reassignment

 - Conference with Student

 - Confiscation of Item(s) or Device(s)

 - Daily or Weekly Report to Parent/Guardian

 - Extended Detention

 - Financial Restitution

 - Home Visit

-- In-School Suspension
+- In-School Suspension (1-3 days)

 - Loss of Privilege(s)

-- Lunch Detention

 - Parent/Guardian Conference

 - Peer Mediation

 - Phone Conference

 - Reassigned Bus Seat

 - Referral to Certified School Counselor/Social Worker)

 - Reflective Assignment

 - Restorative Practice Conference

 - Reverse Suspension (PreK only)

 - School Service Work

 - Seating Change

 - Social/Academic Instructional Groups

 - Student Behavior Contract

 - Teach/Reteach Student Expectations

 - Wardrobe Change

-Good faith attempt must be made immediately to contact parent(s)/guardian(s).
+- Good faith attempt must be made immediately to contact parent(s)/guardian(s).
 If the behavior is related to gangs, weapons, retaliation or hate crimes, then next level corrective strategies may be necessary.
-Report to law enforcement any criminal conduct.

-When a behavior(s) exhibited by a student amplifies a potential medical risk for students or staff, the behavior(s) in question may be disciplined at a higher level.
+Report to law enforcement any criminal conduct. - When a behavior(s) exhibited by a student amplifies a potential medical risk for students or staff, the behavior(s) in question may be disciplined at a higher level in consultation with Leading & Learning (L&L). - For PreK students, consider the developmental needs and age of the student. - All corrective strategies listed above may not be available at all schools.